dmacvicar/terraform-provider-libvirt/README.md

 ## Getting started

-The provide is available for auto-installation from the [Terraform Registry](https://registry.terraform.io/providers/dmacvicar/libvirt/latest).
+The provider is available for auto-installation from the [Terraform Registry](https://registry.terraform.io/providers/dmacvicar/libvirt/latest).

 In your `main.tf` file, specify the version you want to use: